-Data and electrical connectivity will be provided to the artwork site, as required.
-The Artist/Artist led team must coordinate all Works with Council, and the Works must be performed by a qualified electrician.
+Data and power will be provisioned to the site and refined as required to the final location.
+The artist must coordinate all Works with Council, and the Works must be performed by a qualified electrician.
 The Consultant must avoid Works that will damage existing service provisions (supplied by others).